Paul Lauterbur

 Paul Christian Lauterbur (May 6, 1929 – March 27, 2007) was an American chemist who shared the Nobel Prize in Physiology or Medicine in 2003 with Peter Mansfield for his work which made the development of magnetic resonance imaging (MRI) possible.

 Lauterbur was a professor at Stony Brook University from 1963 until 1985, where he conducted his research for the development of the MRI.
-In 1985 he became a professor along with his wife Joan at the University of Illinois at Urbana-Champaign for 22 years until his death in Urbana.
+In 1985 he became a professor along with his wife Joan Dawson at the University of Illinois at Urbana-Champaign for 22 years until his death in Urbana.
+He and Dawson established the Biomedical Magnetic Resonance Laboratory (BMRL) there.
 He never stopped working with undergraduates on research, and he served as a professor of chemistry, with appointments in bioengineering, biophysics, the College of Medicine at Urbana-Champaign and computational biology at the Center for Advanced Study.

 Early life

 Lauterbur was of Luxembourgish ancestry.
 Born and raised in Sidney, Ohio, Lauterbur graduated from Sidney High School, where a new Chemistry, Physics, and Biology wing was dedicated in his honor.
 As a teenager, he built his own laboratory in the basement of his parents' house.
 His chemistry teacher at school understood that he enjoyed experimenting on his own, so the teacher allowed him to do his own experiments at the back of class.

-When he was drafted into the United States Army in the 1953 and was assigned to the Army Chemical Center in Edgewood, Maryland.
-His superiors allowed him to spend his time working on an early nuclear magnetic resonance (NMR) machine; he had published four scientific papers by the time he left the Army.
+When he was drafted into the United States Army in the 1950s, his superiors allowed him to spend his time working on an early nuclear magnetic resonance (NMR) machine; he had published four scientific papers by the time he left the Army.
 Paul became an atheist later on.

 Education and career

-Lauterbur received a bachelor of science in industrial chemistry from the Case Institute of Technology in 1951, now part of Case Western Reserve University in Cleveland, Ohio where he became a Brother of the Alpha Delta chapter of Phi Kappa Tau fraternity.
+Lauterbur received a BS in chemistry from the Case Institute of Technology, now part of Case Western Reserve University in Cleveland, Ohio where he became a Brother of the Alpha Delta chapter of Phi Kappa Tau fraternity.
 He then went to work at the Mellon Institute laboratories of the Dow Corning Corporation, with a 2-year break to serve at the Army Chemical Center in Edgewood, Maryland.
 While working at Mellon Institute he pursued graduate studies in chemistry at the University of Pittsburgh.
 Earning his PhD in 1962, the following year Lauterbur accepted a position as associate professor at Stony Brook University.
 As a visiting faculty in chemistry at Stanford University during the 1969–1970 academic year, he undertook NMR-related research with the help of local businesses Syntex and Varian Associates.
 Lauterbur returned to Stony Brook, continuing there until 1985 when he moved to the University of Illinois.